Answers to Frequently Asked Questions about Blubrry Media Statistics.

 Question: What happens if someone downloads but never watches/listens to my podcast?

 We constantly monitor the system for odd downloading behavior both with specific applications/clients and podcast programs.
 Our proprietary algorithms are regularly refined to factor out erroneous downloads.

 In addition, the industry has various methods in place to prevent such activity.
 Specifically, iTunes will stop downloading episodes for a subscribed podcast program if the last 3 episodes downloaded are never played.
 It is important to note that typically 65-85% of your audience will come from iTunes.
 In addition, mobile devices (smart phones and tablets) further limit this possibility by requiring the user to interact with the app to download new episodes.
 Downloads from web browsers are almost always streamed directly to a player, which are played by default.
 Unless you see a specific spike in downloads from a particular client or application, you can rest assured that most of your downloaded media will be played.

 You may use Blubrry Statistics with Feedburner without any problems.
 With Blubrry statistics, you use your issued redirect in all of your media URLs found on both your blog website and in your original feed.
 Your original feed will then be processed by Feedburner, where they add their redirect for counting downloads.
 Keep in mind that Feedburner only counts feed impressions whereas Blubrry Statistics will count downloads from both your feed and on your blog website.
 Note: Feedburner is not needed to Podcast!

-We currently do not recommend you use FeedBlitz for your podcast.
+We currently do not recommend you use FeedBlitz or FeedBurner for your podcast.